leejet/stable-diffusion.cpp/README.md

-                                     If threads <= 0, then threads will be set to the number of CPU physical cores -m, --model [MODEL]                path to full model --diffusion-model                  path to the standalone diffusion model --clip_l                           path to the clip-l text encoder --clip_g                           path to the clip-g text encoder --t5xxl                            path to the t5xxl text encoder --vae [VAE]                        path to vae --taesd [TAESD_PATH]               path to taesd.
+                                     If threads <= 0, then threads will be set to the number of CPU physical cores -m, --model [MODEL]                path to full model --diffusion-model                  path to the standalone diffusion model --high-noise-diffusion-model       path to the standalone high noise diffusion model --clip_l                           path to the clip-l text encoder --clip_g                           path to the clip-g text encoder --clip_vision                      path to the clip-vision encoder --t5xxl                            path to the t5xxl text encoder --vae [VAE]                        path to vae --taesd [TAESD_PATH]               path to taesd.
 Using Tiny AutoEncoder for fast decoding (low quality)